Jason-yuj/MSBD5014A/README.md

 - all the relational tables will be the same as **tpch**.
   Typically in this implementation, we generate 100MB data for experiment.
+  (Check database repo for more detail about how we set up)

 ## Dependencies